Additive processes on the real line and Loewner chains: Introduction

 Section~\ref{sec:classical_CH} concerns classical CHs.
-In Section~\ref{subsec:LK}, we recall from our previous work~\cite[Section~5]{HHM23+} that a sequence of $\ast$-CHs convergences weakly locally uniformly if and only if the sequence of their generating families converges in the sense mentioned in Section~\ref{sec:intro_conti_bijec}.
-An analogous property is proved for reduced generating families, just by simple calculations, in Section~\ref{sec:mgf_for_classical}.
+L\'evy's continuity theorem is generalized in Section~\ref{subsec:Levy_continuity} so that it can be applied to $\ast$-CHs and generators.
+Recalling a functional limit theorem for additive processes from the literature, in Section~\ref{subsec:LK}, we confirm that a sequence of $\ast$-CHs converges weakly locally uniformly if and only if the sequence of their generators converges.
+An analogous property is achieved for reduced generators, just by simple calculations, in Section~\ref{sec:mgf_for_classical}.

 Section~\ref{sec:Pick_Cauchy} is devoted to the property of the (reciprocal) Cauchy transform.
 Although this section contains results more or less known, their proofs are provided in Appendix~\ref{sec:Pick_appdx} for completeness.
 As a fundamental tool, the Nevanlinna integral representation for holomorphic functions from $\C^+$ to $\overline{\C^+}$ is reviewed in Section~\ref{sec:PN_to_Cauchy}.
 Section~\ref{subsec:angular_residue} then collects several known conditions for a given function to be the reciprocal Cauchy transform of a probability measure with finite second moment.
 In Section~\ref{sec:conti_Cauchy_trans}, we establish the continuity of the Cauchy transform with respect to locally uniform convergence of measure-valued functions.